 After walking around for like 30 minutes I immediately got the fuzz about traveling to Isla Holbox.
 Wow what a little paradise up on the north coast of Yucatan peninsula!
 The sandy roads, the laid-back vibe, the Caribbean sea, the beautiful beaches and all the backpackers.
 This was totally my place to live my islandlife!
 I was happy I decided to visit Isla Holbox for the first time in my life.

-March 2019 I decided to go backpacking in Yucatan Mexico for the second time in my life and of course I bought a sim card to avoid high roaming costs.
+March 2019 I decided to go backpacking in Yucatan Mexico and of course I bought a sim card to avoid high roaming costs.
 That is what I would recommend every tourist to do when traveling to Mexico.
 Buying a sim card in Mexico is easy and straight forward and can save you a lot of money.
 In this guide I will compare all the available Mexico prepaid sim cards and point out the best one for traveling.
-UPDATED October 2020!
+UPDATED January 2021!

 Welcome to the sleepy fishing town on the North shores of the Yucatan Peninsula.
 Life is slow, but life is good at Rio Lagartos.
 Last March 2019 I traveled to Rio Lagartos to see Las Coloradas Pink Lake, but I ended up staying here two nights as I fell in love with its vibe.
 In this Rio Lagartos travel blog I will give you all the travel tips I collected while exploring the village.